 Sudo in Linux is one of the most important commands, so it is one of the first commands every Linux user should learn to use.
 Modern Linux distributions can provide a work environment as easy to navigate as Windows or macOS.

 This article discussed what sudo is and how to install and use it.
 This command is very useful when dealing with permission problems in Linux.
+If you are setting up a server and need a reliable hosting solution, you might want to buy Linux VPS server to ensure optimal performance and control over your environment.

 People also read: